peraltajuan/ESW25tutorial/FODLego.md

 Use FODLego to generate FODs starting from an xyz file

-+ Run `fodlego SO2.xyz`
++ Run `fodlego acetaldehyde.xyz`
-+ The script will read the file `SO2.xyz` with the atomic coordinates in xyz format.
++ The script will read the file `acetaldehyde.xyz` with the atomic coordinates in xyz format.
 + The script generates a file `lego.xyz` with the atomic coordinates plus the FODs.
 + The script generates a `FRMORB` and a `CLUSTER` files to run FLOSIC calculations.
 > [!NOTE]